Hearing in meetings becoming harder? This article is all about nonverbal cues to help you in meetings.

+If you are in the workplace, hearing in meetings is so important.
 The workplace is one of the hardest places to negotiate hearing loss.
-After all, a lot rides on communication on the job, from staying in the loop and learning a new task to closing deals to connecting with your coworkers.
+After all, a lot rides on communication on the job, from staying in the loop and learning a new task to closing deals or connecting with your coworkers.
 Hearing loss doesn’t have to hold you back.
-Using hearing aids, assistive technology can help you stay on top of your job.
+Using hearing aids can help you stay on top of your job.

-Learning to pick up nonverbal communication cues can also provide critical context for conversations.
-If you’ve struggled with hearing loss you have probably already picked up on some of these nonverbal signals that help you understand what is being said.
-To help hone your nonverbal perception skills, here are a few common unspoken signals it pays to recognize.
+Learning to pick up nonverbal communication cues can also provide a critical context for conversations.
+If you’ve struggled with hearing loss, you have probably already picked up on some of these nonverbal signals that help you understand what is being said.
+To help improve your nonverbal skills, here are a few common, unspoken signals it might pay to recognize.

-Whether you notice it or not, part of communication is a back and forth of signs that the people involved understand each other.
-Whether this is a head nod, small affirmative sounds like “mm-hmms” or a question for more information, the progress of a discussion depends on all parties feeling understood.
+Whether you notice it or not, part of communication is a back and forth of signals between the people involved in the conversation.
+Whether this is a head nod, small affirmative sounds like mm-hmms or a question for more information, the progress of a discussion depends on all parties feeling understood.

-In language studies, these important subtle indicators are called “backchannels” and go a great way in determining the meaning and tone of verbal communication.
+In language studies, these important, subtle indicators are called backchannels and go a long way in determining the meaning and tone of verbal communication.
 Picking up on backchannel cues can make business conversations more fluid.
-If you rely on nonverbal cues, try using more physical signals in your own communication.
-A small head nod to show you understand someone not only contributes to clear communication, it models clear nonverbal behavior and often others will begin using similar cues.
+If you rely on verbal cues, try using more physical signals in your own communication.
+A small head nod to show you understand someone not only contributes to clear communication, but it also models clear nonverbal behavior and often others will begin using similar cues.

 Whether you are in a casual conversation or a high-pressure meeting, it’s important to recognize when people have something to say.
-Everyone getting a chance to speak makes for a richer conversation.
-People who want to speak will lean forward or will show restlessness – signs like shifting in their seat or anxious behavior.
+Everyone getting a chance to speak makes for a more rich conversation.
+People who want to speak will lean forward or will show restlessness – signs like shifting in their seats or anxious behavior.
 With their eyes, they may scan the room quickly as they wait for the right time to contribute.

 Have you ever misinterpreted the meaning of a text message that lacked punctuation?
-Punctuation determines the meaning of what is written in a similar way to how physical cues shape the meaning of what is being said.
-Often in face-to-face communication we depend on reading subtle facial expressions to determine how someone intends to have what they say interpreted.
+Punctuation determines the meaning of what is written.
+Similarly, physical cues shape the meaning of what is being said.
+Often in face-to-face communication, we depend on reading subtle facial expressions to determine how someone intends to have what they say interpreted.

 When someone is asking a question, their face will usually show it.
 Look for raised eyebrows, direct eye contact and perhaps a small tilt of their head to the side.
 Catching these cues can let you know that a person expects a response.